nancywang3/nancywang3.github.io/_pages/about.md

 I graduated from MIT in 2019 with an SB in mathematical economics and chemical-biological engineering.
 I did research in genoeconomics at the [National Bureau of Economic Research](https://www.nber.org/) before my PhD.

-Some interests outside of economics include biking at a leisurely pace, sampling hot sauces, playing violin, and listening to pop trash.
+Some of my interests outside of economics include biking at a leisurely pace, sampling hot sauces, playing violin, and listening to pop trash.